Hilmarr/Locality-Sensitive-Hashing/Readme.md

 * some matlab prototypes which are probably easier to read, though may also contain more errors.

-The two pdf's are my master's thesis and the slides for my master's presentation respectively.
+* Two pdf's, my master's thesis and the slides for my master's presentation respectively.

 The files for the example SIFT feature descriptors are not included in the repo to save space.